Changes To Odsp Allows For More Freedom In Long-term Planning For A Loved One Living With A Disability

 Another change impacting Henson Trusts that came into effect on September 1, 2017 was the amendment increasing the exemption for gifts from $6000 to $10,000 every 12 months.
 With this increase, a trustee would be able to distribute more money to a beneficiary in a rolling 12-month period.

 Because a Henson Trust can be established during your life time, or can be established in a will to care for your loved one after you are gone, this form of trust is something to consider in your estate planning.
-With the limitation on trust payment amounts being stricken from the Regulation, a carefully planned Henson Trust becomes a helpful tool to ensure that a family member’s financial needs will be taken care of in the long term, while enabling that individual to continue having access to their ODSP.
+A carefully planned Henson Trust is a helpful tool to ensure that a family member’s financial needs will be taken care of in the long term, while enabling that individual to continue having access to their ODSP.